 Rules of Participation

-Contestants will be notified in late April if they are selected as a Semi-Finalist.
-Semi-Finalists will submit their Business Plans by 4:30 p.m. on July 24.
+Contestants will be notified in late July 2022 if they are selected as a Semi-Finalist.
+Semi-Finalists will submit their Business Plans by 4:30 p.m. on October 28, 2022.
 The ORA, Committee, and Judges reserve the right not to accept any late entries.
-Business plans should be submitted by email and/or hard copy to Juliet Hilburn at ORA.
+Business plans should be submitted by email and/or hard copy to Jessica Gorman at ORA.
 See contact information above.

 Before the winner(s) of the Contest may receive any monetary and/or related awards, assistance or incentives, the winner(s) (including each team member) must agree to the terms and conditions for each such prize and award as specified by the Contest and organizations providing prizes and awards in the Winner's Agreement.
 Money cannot be pre-spent.
-Recipients must present invoices and/or receipts dated after October 12, 2019 in order to be eligible for reimbursement.
-All expenditures must be submitted to the ORA by May 1, 2020 or else remaining funds will be forfeited.
+Recipients must present invoices and/or receipts dated after June 30, 2022, in order to be eligible for reimbursement.
+All expenditures must be submitted to the ORA by July 29, 2023, or else the remaining funds will be forfeited.

 All Business Plans must be the original work of the entering individual or team.